-Applicants requesting indirect costs are required to submit a copy of their current and signed indirect cost rate agreement with their application package.
-If an award recipient has not previously established an indirect cost rate with a Federal agency, applicants may use a de minimus rate of 10 percent of Modified Total Direct Costs as described in 2 C.F.R.
-200.414.
-Alternatively, the negotiation and approval of a rate is subject to the procedures required by NOAA and the Department of Commerce.
-The U.S. Department of Commerce, Financial Assistance Standard Terms and Conditions require that recipients within 90 days of the award start date, those making such a request submit to the address listed below documentation (indirect cost proposal, cost allocation plan) necessary to perform the review.
+Applicants are permitted to request indirect costs if their organization has an established Negotiated Indirect Cost Rate Agreement with a federal agency that covers the period of the award.
+Applicants requesting indirect costs should submit a copy of their current and signed indirect cost rate agreement with their application package.

+If an award recipient has not previously established an indirect cost rate with any federal agency they may choose to negotiate a rate with the Department of

+Commerce or use the de minimis indirect cost rate of 10% of MTDC (as allowable under 2 C.F.R. §200.414).
+The negotiation and approval of a new rate is subject to the procedures required by NOAA and the Department of Commerce.
+The U.S. Department of Commerce, Financial Assistance Standard Terms and Conditions require that recipients within 90 days of the award start date, submit to the address listed below documentation (indirect cost proposal, cost allocation plan, etc.) necessary to perform the review.

-Lamar Revis, Grants Officer NOAA Grants Management Division 1325 East West Highway, 9th Floor Silver Spring, Maryland 20910 Lamar.Revis@noaa.gov www.coast.noaa.gov/czm/landconservation/media/celcpstateleadcontacts.pdf?
+Lamar Revis, Grants Officer NOAA Grants Management Division 1325 East West Highway, 9th Floor Silver Spring, Maryland 20910 Lamar.Revis@noaa.gov